Ali-Cheikh/Image-OCR-App/Readme.md

 ## inventory control team <span style="color:orange">OCR App</span>
 ---
 ### Usage:
-use this app to register faster defected stickers/pn's picture to the drive or other image update purposes.
+use this app to register faster defected stickers/pn's pictures sharing it to the drive or other image share/update purposes.
 <img src="image-2.png" align="right" width="35%">

 ### Steps: